JuliaLang/julia/doc/src/manual/performance-tips.md

 ## Avoid global variables

-A global variable might have its value, and therefore its type, change at any point.
+A global variable might change its value, and by that possibly its type, at any point.
 This makes it difficult for the compiler to optimize code using global variables.
 Variables should be local, or passed as arguments to functions, whenever possible.